Project Update

 Jaycee Park Adventure Playspace

-Mildura Rural City Council is calling on your feedback to enhance, and help finalise, the design of the new Jaycee Park Adventure Playspace!
+Mildura Rural City Council called on community to provide feedback to inform the design of the new Jaycee Park Adventure Playspace!

-Originally set to be located at Nowingi Place, the 2022 Murray River Flood forced Council to relocate the proposed playspace to Jaycee Park – a prominent and popular feature of our iconic riverfront.
+The playspace was originally intended to located at Nowingi Place, the 2022 Murray River Flood forced Council to relocate the proposed playspace to Jaycee Park – a prominent and popular feature of our iconic riverfront.

 The project aims to deliver a regional level playspace that offers varied play and recreational opportunities for a broad range of ages, abilities and cultural backgrounds.